Educational Databases, Evaluation, and Citation Tools

 Michigan eLibrary is an educational portal available to any Michigan school, library or Michigan resident.
 All schools have access to this through their school library.
 Some resources available in MeL are: eFull text magazines and newspapers, primary source documents, practice testing for GED, ACT, Careers, SAT, and much more.
 MEL has 40+ databases where searchers can read full text articles from magazines and newspapers; find current reference sources; use advanced search functions; cite sources.
 The advantage of MeL is that the information is valid and reliable.
 The search results are more likely to be on target as compared to a search performed within a search engine like Yahoo or Google.
 The State Library and the MeL vendors provide video tutorials on each of the products.

 The MeL website has many resources.
-The best place to start are the databases.
-Make sure to check out the MeL Gateways as you peruse MeL.
+The best place to start are the databases based on your interest and level.

-Many of the research databases in MeL have toolboxes and assistive features including the Article Reading level, read-aloud feature or the ability to download as an mp3 file for teachers and students who prefer to listen or have a reading disability.
+Many of the research databases in MeL have toolboxes and assistive features including the Article Reading level, read-aloud feature, or the ability to download as an mp3 file for teachers and students who prefer to listen or have a reading disability.
 Some even have a translation option to translate to a different language.
 If you see the following next to an article try them out.

 NOTE: This service is funded by the Federal Library Services and Technology Act (LSTA) via the institute of Museum and Library Services (IMLS) through the Library of Michigan.
 MeL databases are accessible to all Michigan residents with a valid driver's license or State ID number when accessing off your school's campus.
 It will often recognize you if you are accessing mel.org from a location in Michigan and you will not need your driver's license or state ID.